ipsavani/Language-Modelling/README.md

 implemented Markov models from scratch on three real world datasets.

 #### Part 1.
 Language Modelling.
-The task is to create an n-gram language model on different domains.
+create an n-gram language models on different domains.
 The datasets include TED Talks, Reddit, and News domain.
 There are two training files:
 • ted.txt
 • reddit.txt